 Question 8: From your experience, when Lancang-Mekong countries cooperate for sustainable development of the basin, who are the most influential actors?

 I tend to think the party.
 The government does what the party prescribes.
-The extent to which the party is involved in the Delta (for example) is a bit of a question for me, however and the importance of the Mekong is uncertain.
+The extent to which the party is involved in the Delta (for example) is a bit of a question for me, however, and the importance of the Mekong is uncertain.

 Academics in Vietnam are influential.
 This emerges from their Confucian heritage.
 The careers of civil servants are determined by the merit that they acquire, which is based on their capacity to mobilise science for their jobs.
 Science is the basis for the state to make decisions.